MITRECND/picaboo/README.md

 ## Overview

 A typical barrier to the analysis of a malware family is getting past code designed to obfuscate later stages of the malware.
-Such programs are generally the by-product of 'crypters', which commonly decrypt and execute an embedded payload in memory. `picaboo` aims to help analysts by providing a means for analysts to inspect this code.
+Such programs are generally the by-product of 'crypters', and commonly decrypt and execute an embedded payload in memory. `picaboo` aims to help analysts by providing a means for analysts to inspect this code.

 ```
 Usage: picaboo [RUN FLAG] [TARGET DLL/EXE/PIC] [TARGET PARAMETERS]